june-777/Udong/README.md

 # Our Neighborhood Story, Udong.
-##### Udong Project is based on ‘Start-up Simulation’ for improving project management skills with software development abilities.
+##### Udong Project is based on ‘Start-up Simulation’ for improving project management skills with application development abilities.
 <br>

 ## About us.